sctnightcore/slowtoris/README.md

     -r, --randomize        Randomize user agents for every new socket.

-    -T, --tor              Open the connections through the Tor network by using localhost:9050 as a SOCKS5 proxy.
+    -T, --tor PASSWORD     Open the connections through the Tor network by using localhost:9050 as a SOCKS5 proxy.
+The password is the one chose for the controller in your torrc file.
                            If you wish to use the Tor network through another host or port you must use the -x option.

     -x, --proxy host:port  Use a SOCKS5 proxy to communicate with the target.